Advisory Board

 The Queensland Academy of Sport (QAS) Board aims to advise, guide, and support the successful delivery of the QAS 2032 High-Performance Strategy.

-The board serves as an advisory Board to the QAS Chief Executive, Department of Tourism Innovation and Sport as well as the Minister Assisting the Premier on Olympics and Paralympics Sport and Engagement, the Hon Stirling Hinchliffe MP.
+The board serves as an advisory Board to the QAS General Manager, Department of Tourism and Sport as well as the Minister Honourable Michael Healy MP.

 Board members